brown-dash/Dash-Documentation/markdown/features/scripting.md

 ---
 # Scripting

 Scripting can be used with Dash by creating a scripting box.
+Dash supports scripting using `Typescript` which allows users to change the functionality of buttons and create conditional scripts.